 This third miracle displays Jesus' complete authority as He can even reverse the effects of death.
 When we realize this fact, we can walk in confidence as we know that Jesus has control of all of our days.
 We also notice that the girl was twelve years old and we might ask ourselves what the significance of this is.
 We noticed that Jesus called her a little girl and not a woman and, in Matthew 19:14, He said that the kingdom belonged to them.
 This is what is commonly called the age of accountability and answers the question of where do little children go who could not confess the name of Jesus.

-He gave strict orders not to let anyone know about this, and told them to give her something to eat.
+He gave them strict orders to say nothing about this to anyone, and told them to give her something to eat.

 Jesus was already being swamped by crowds looking for physical healing so we can only imagine what the crowds would have been like if this miracle was announced.
 Jesus knew what would happen and so He told them to keep it to themselves.
 We also see that Jesus told them to feed her and are reminded of the fact that Jesus gives life but tells us to take care of it.
 When we are given new life through Him, He expects us to feed ourselves too so that we will be healthy.
 This speaks of taking care of our physical body until He calls us home as well as taking care of our spiritual health by feeding on God's Word.